MicrosoftDocs/Viva/WorkplaceAnalytics/Use/viva-insights-my-org.md

 ### Drill down to the insights level

-To investigate further, drill down by selecting one of the outcomes to see the insights for that outcome.
+To investigate further, select one of the outcomes to see the insights for that outcome.
 For example, select the **Effective managers** outcome to see the **Develop effective managers** insights:

 ![Develop effective managers](../images/wpa/use/dev-effect-managers.png)